June 14, 2021

 The data you aggregate throughout a digital marketing campaign is a valuable wellspring of information.
 It tells you what messaging works best, which in turn paints a clearer picture of your ideal shopper.
 Marketing is essential because it’s both an exploratory practice (who is my demographic?) and a communication method (let me tell them about my business).
 There are various methods for tracking marketing efficacy, all of which act as a piece of the puzzle.

 Email is a powerhouse of information.
 Even the simplest email campaign platforms will tell you who is subscribing to your email list, who is opening, unsubscribing, clicking links, and how effective your emails are at converting customers.
 I like to think of email as a giant barometer; it reads the room and gives you fine-tuned data to tell you everything about the state of that room!
+Here are some tips on how to get your emails opened.

 7. Organic Metrics